helgoboss/helgobox/doc/user-guide.md

 You can tell ReaLearn to only activate your mapping if a certain parameter has a particular value.
 The certain parameter is called "Bank" and the particular value is called "Program".
 Why?
-Let's assume you mapped 2 buttons "Previous" and "Next" to increase/decrease the value of the "Bank" parameter (by using "Relative" mode, you will learn how to do that further below).
+Let's assume you mapped 2 buttons "Previous" and "Next" to increase/decrease the value of the "Bank" parameter (by using "Incremental buttons" mode, you will learn how to do that further below).
 And you have multiple mappings where each one uses "When program selected" with the same "Bank" parameter but a different "Program".
 Then the result is that you can press "Previous" and "Next" and it will switch between different mappings (programs) within that bank.
 If you assign the same "Program" to multiple mappings, it's like putting